ppb/ppb-vector/README.md

 ## Mathematical operators

-In addition to `Vector2`, operators also accepts, as second operand, vector-like objects such as `tuple`, `list`, and `dict`.
+In addition to `Vector2`s, operators also accept, as second operand, vector-like objects such as `tuple`, `list`, and `dict`.

     >>> Vector2(1, 1) + [1, 3]